MACRO-FRIENDLY MEAL IDEAS: CREATING EASY BALANCED MEALS

 Batch prepping your food, like prepping protein sources (usually chicken, lean ground turkey, and sometimes carnitas) and then cooking or at least pre-chopping some veggies (sweet potato, brussel sprouts, peppers, onions, etc.) can also be a huge help when it comes to quickly throwing together a balanced meal.

-Our Everyday Macros Cookbook is a great way to become familiar with easy batch prep and creating a week’s worth of meals from your batch prep in just a short period of time.
+Our Ultimate Guide to Batch Prep is a great way to become familiar with easy batch prep and creating a week’s worth of meals from your batch prep in just a short period of time.

 For more macro-friendly recipes and resources, you can check out our free Resources page.
 To learn more about 1:1 Flexible Nutrition coaching, you can read more here or fill out an application here.